AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 To do this he compiler will substitute all uses of the template declaration’s parameters within the associated definition, with the arguments of the template id, to construct a definition for the template id.

-For example, consider a function template with three template parameters typename ‘S’, typename ‘T’ and int ‘D’ that defines a group of functions that take a parameter of type ‘T’, construct a pointer of type ‘S’, passing the parameter and the value of ‘D’ to the constructor and then returning the pointer:
+For example, consider a function template with three template parameters typename `S`, typename `T` and int `D` that defines a group of functions that take a parameter of type `T`, construct a pointer of type `S`, passing the parameter and the value of `D` to the constructor and then returning the pointer:

 {% highlight cpp %}
 template <typename S, typename T, int D = 5>